Earl of Bolingbroke: List of Earls of Bolingbroke (1st creation)

+Second creation

 The creation in the Jacobite Peerage occurred on 26 July 1715 when Henry St John, 1st Viscount Bolingbroke, was created Earl of Bolingbroke by the Old Pretender, this title not being recognised by the British Government, although Bolingbroke returned from exile, was pardoned, and briefly returned to royal favour.
 He died on 12 December 1751, aged 73, his second wife having predeceased him by one year, and the Jacobite earldom became extinct.
 Bolingbroke and his wife were both buried in St Mary's Church, Battersea, where a monument with medallions and inscriptions composed by Bolingbroke was erected to their memory.
 Bolingbroke's great-nephew Frederick St John, succeeded him in the viscountcy.